Scuba diving at the wall in the West Caicos Marine National Park

 The Wall and Diving

-The Turks and Caicos Islands are situated on shallow submerged plateaus, and the edges of these plateaus, or walls, as they are commonly referred to as, are typically quite abrupt, with sheer and abrupt depth changes from 30-60 foot (9-18 m) at the top of the wall to great depths below.
+The Turks and Caicos Islands are situated on shallow submerged plateaus, and the edges of these plateaus or walls—as they are commonly referred to—typically feature sheer and abrupt depth changes from 30–60 feet (9–18 m) at the top of the wall to great depths below.

 Over a dozen popular dive sites are found in the West Caicos Marine National Park, including many of the sheerest wall dive sites in the Turks and Caicos.
 The drop-off at these sites is quite impressive, with 45-foot (14 m) depths falling away into the thousands.
-For information on experiencing these underwater sights and reefs, see Providenciales SCUBA Diving.
+Scuba diving companies on Providenciales and the country's liveaboards, such as the Turks and Caicos Aggressor II, frequently organize dive trips to this park.

 Cliffs and Coastal Snorkeling